nordic-institute/X-Road-development/NFR.md

 7.3.4 Logs are written in English.

-7.3.5 All web servers MUST produce `access.log` files in a standard format.
+7.3.5 All web servers MUST produce access logs in a standard format.
+The access logs MAY be stored in files (Linux) or written to the standard output (Docker).

 ## 8 Information Security